Adarsh-Suvarna/gke-pod-scheduled-autoscaler/README.md

   <img src="https://github.com/Adarsh-Suvarna/gke-pod-scheduled-autoscaler/blob/main/img/gcp-8.png">
   </p>

 Note: All CronJob schedule: times are based on the timezone of the kube-controller-manager.
 GKE’s master follows UTC time zone and hence our cron jobs need to be readjusted to run at IST timings.

 ### Contact Me
- If you have any doubts on this please reach out to me
+ If you have any doubts on this please reach out to me.
+Happy Learning! :)
  - Adarsh Suvarna : adarshasuvarna@outlook.com